The TTL and ORIGIN directives in the zone file

 - If you use a single character @, DNS uses the value of the $ORIGIN directive.

 - If you use a blank space or leave the field empty, DNS uses the value of the name field of the previous record.
-If the previous record is not available, it uses the value of the $ORIGIN directive.
+If that is not available, it uses the value of the $ORIGIN directive.

 You can use this directive multiple times.
-In that case, DNS will use a directive's value until it finds the next directive.
+In that case, DNS will use a directive's value until it finds the succeeding directive.

 The following examples show how DNS processes this directive.